ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 ### Prepare the data

-For methods that take as input gridded observations instead of raw along tracks, we provide a binning script '''alongtrack_binning.ipynb''', that interpolates simulated along tracks observations on a daily grid whose spatial resolution is left to the user's choice (1/8° or 1/20°).
+For methods that take as input gridded observations instead of raw along tracks, we provide a binning script ```alongtrack_binning.ipynb```, that interpolates simulated along tracks observations on a daily grid whose spatial resolution is left to the user's choice (1/8° or 1/20°).